-Year ended December 31, 2016, pursuant to "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises," the company that is required to be included in the consolidated financial statements of affiliates, is the same as the company required to be included in the consolidated financial statements of parent and subsidiary companies under IFRS 10.
-And if relevant information that should be disclosed in the consolidated financial statements of affiliates financial statements of affiliates, is the statements of parent and subsidiary companies, it shall not be required to prepare separate consolidated financial statements of affiliates.
+For the year ended December 31, 2017, pursuant to "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises," the company that is required to be included in the consolidated financial statements of affiliates, is the same as the company required to be included in the consolidated financial statements of parent and subsidiary companies under IFRS 10.
+And if relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of affiliates and subsidiary companies, it shall not be required to prepare separate consolidated financial statements of affiliates.